Page 13: References & Additional Resources

 To cite this module, please use the following:

 The IRIS Center.
 (2010).
-Creating an Inclusive School Environment: A model for School Leaders Retrieved on [month, day, year] from https://iris.peabody.vanderbilt.edu/inc/
+Creating an inclusive school environment: A model for school leaders.
+Retrieved from https://iris.peabody.vanderbilt.edu/inc/

 Aud, S., Hussar, W., Planty, M., Snyder, T., Bianco, K., Fox, M., Frohlich, L., Kemp, J., & Drake, L. (2010).
 The condition of education 2009: Indicator 4: Racial/ ethnic enrollment in public schools.
 National Center for Education Statistics.
 Institute of Education Sciences, U.S. Department of Education, Washington, DC.